 Note: On websites, the en and em rules are often not displayed correctly.
 For this reason it may be preferable to use a hyphen for en and em rules in web copy.

 The following are typically not hyphenated:

-Place quotation marks round the names of articles or other short documents, but use italics for titles of booklets or books (as shown in the following examples):
+Place single quotation marks round the names of articles or other short documents, but use italics for titles of booklets or books.
+For example: